Homological properties of invariant rings of permutation groups: Introduction

-Results (1)--(3) above are motivated by the work of \Citewithauthor{GoelJeffriesSingh} where they characterise when $a(S^{G}) = a(S)$ and show the following [ibid.
+Results (1)--(3) above are motivated by the work of Goel, Jeffries, and Singh \cite{GoelJeffriesSingh} where they characterise when the equality $a(S^{G}) = a(S)$ holds and show the following [ibid.
 Corollary 5.1]: if $G$ is a cyclic subgroup of $\GL_{n}(k)$ without transvections acting on $S = k[x_{1}, \ldots, x_{n}]$, then $H_{\mathfrak{m}}^{n}(S)^{G} \simeq H_{\mathfrak{n}}^{n}(S^{G})$ as graded $k$-vector spaces.
 While they show that the ``cyclic'' hypothesis cannot be dropped in general, our result (1) above shows that it may be dropped for permutation groups.
 We note that permutation groups contain transvections only in characteristic two, in which case these are precisely the transpositions, accounting for the shift.